-- (i) Intent/Purpose: Unser Boulevard is primarily a regional road, serving residents and businesses within Volcano Heights as well as the surrounding region. - (ii) Cross Section - a.
+(i) Intent/Purpose: Unser Boulevard is primarily a regional road, serving residents and businesses within Volcano Heights as well as the surrounding region.

+(ii) Cross Section

+- a.
 See Exhibit 10.16. - b.
 Slip lanes are for one-way movement only.
 Directional signage is needed. - c.
-Beginning 500 feet from an intersection with Paseo del Norte, the Transit Boulevard, or any potential station locations, an extra 24 36 feet in the ROW may be needed for BRT lanes and/or station platforms.
+Beginning 500 feet from an intersection with Paseo del Norte, the Transit Boulevard, or any potential station locations, an extra 36 feet in the ROW may be needed for BRT lanes and/or station platforms.

-(iv) Streetscape Standards: See Section 11 starting on page 205.
+- (iii) Frontage Standards: See Site Development Standards in Section 5 starting on page 77. - (iv) Streetscape Standards: See Section 11 starting on page 203.